The Vintage Tone

 “It began when I realized an unfortunate truth: We have fewer amp techs every day.”

 That’s when I realized: I have to do this myself.
+Thus my long journey as an amp tech began.

 Don’t get me wrong, there are many amazing techs out there.
 I’m friends with many of them.
 But, there are not enough of us.
+While robots can pick-and-place on PCBs 24/7, only real people with real hands and skills can fix this amazing old gear.

 I couldn’t stand the thought of these amazing machines of music-making slowly falling apart and heading for the scrap heap.
-We need to keep these old amps going so musicians can keep making magic.
+We need to keep these old amps going so musicians can keep making music.

 That’s why I’m here.